AboutContactTermsPrivacy PolicyRefund Policy

 Long-lasting summer makeup holds cleaner with thinner layers and lighter setting than with heavier sealing.

-Setting spray helps most when the base is already settled, and oil control works best when removal comes before reapplication.
+Setting spray helps most when the base is already settled, and oil control is strongest when removal comes before reapplication.

 The realistic goal is makeup that breaks down more cleanly and resets more easily, not makeup that never moves at all.